-929 The objective of the very first theoretical works on radial diffusion in the Earth's radiation belts magnetic disturbances and (2) electric potential disturbances.
+In Fälthammar's works, two different drivers for radial diffusion are discussed separately: (1) magnetic disturbances and (2) electric potential disturbances.
 In both cases, the assumption is that the background field is a magnetic dipole field.
-Idealized electric and magnetic field

-- configuration) (e.g. Parker 1960, Davis and Chang 1962).
-Fälthammar (1965, 1968) made fewer - assumptions on the time variations of the fields.
-He described radial diffusion analytically, in a - 935 more general yet still simplified way.
-Because these works have been central to radial - 936 diffusion research, they are the object of this section. - 937 as in Section 4.2.1, we will calculate the diffusion coefficients resulting from magnetic and electric disturbances using two different approaches that we then compare in Section 4.2.2.
-It will be shown how the statistical properties of these field fluctuations determine the radial
+Idealized electric and magnetic field fluctuations are introduced to describe small drift motion perturbations.
+In the following, as well as in Section 4.2.1, we will calculate the diffusion coefficients resulting from magnetic and electric disturbances using two different approaches that we then compare in Section 4.2.2.
+It will be shown how the statistical properties of these field fluctuations determine the radial diffusion coefficient.